fefas/blog/src/_posts/2024-01-09-project-pivotal-partnership-integration.md

 Given its extensive presence and renowned brand in the e-commerce market, the partnership not only promised immediate access to a vast customer base but also aimed to associate the company's maturing financing product with a trusted brand.
-Failure would have been catastrophic as such an opportunity with a major partner was a once-in-a-lifetime chance for a startup.
+A failure would have been catastrophic as such an opportunity with a major partner was a once-in-a-lifetime chance for a startup.

 The project's execution fell under the scope of the "e-commerce integration" department, then composed of two product teams with around 8 engineers in total.